clamytoe/randPic/README.md

 <a name="about"></a>
 # randPic 2.0.1

-Download a random wallpaper from wallhaven.cc
+Download a random wallpaper from [wallhaven.cc](http://alpha.wallhaven.cc/).

 I use this mainly to change my wallpaper every morning.
 I used to use it on wallbase.cc, but since that site went offline, I've reworked the script to work on this site instead.
 I'm using this on Linux Mint 17 but it should work on any other distro as well.